 Outlines authority of Williamson County Regional Animal Shelter’s board of directors to set rules and regulations regarding the shelter.

-The definition of a collar is proposed to mean any properly fitted collar constructed of nylon, leather, or similar material, specifically designed to be used for a dog.
+The definition of a collar means any “properly fitted collar constructed of nylon, leather, or similar material, specifically designed to be used for a dog.”